mnapoli/mnapoli.fr/posts/optimizing-laravel-aws-lambda.md

 > 4\. you need a way to trigger opcache compilation to disk

-The last step is to actually compile some PHP files to opcache files during deployment.
+The last step is to actually compile some PHP files to opcache files during deployment, which can be done with [`opcache_compile_file()`](https://www.php.net/manual/en/function.opcache-compile-file.php).
 Here is an example script:

 ```php
 <?php